stitchdata/docs/CONTRIBUTING.md

 ## Output (account-security/managing-team-members.md):

-  1. To add a new user, click the User menu (your icon) > Manage Account Settings.
+  1. To add a new user, click the User menu (your icon) > Edit User Settings.
   2. In the Team Members section, click Add a Team Member.
   ...
 ```